urmi-21/ORIS/README.md

 ### Downloading and Installing

 ORIS is freely available to download, as a .jar executable, from https://github.com/urmi-21/ORIS/releases.
-Click the download button, and then download the .jar file, this is the ORIS program.
+Download [ORISv1.0.zip] (https://github.com/urmi-21/ORIS/releases), and unzip the contents.
+In the unzipped folder find the ORISv1.0.jar file, this is the ORIS program.
 No further installation is required.
 DOUBLE CLICK on the .jar file icon to start ORIS.

 ### User Guide